Apna-Mart/win-escpos-printer/README.md

 1. **Printer not found**: Ensure the printer name matches exactly with the system printer name
 2. **Chinese characters not printing**: Verify the printer supports GBK encoding
-3. **Build errors on macOS/Linux**: The install script now automatically skips building on non-Windows platforms
+3. **Build errors on macOS/Linux**: The library now builds with stub implementation on non-Windows platforms for compatibility
 4. **Permission errors**: Try running with administrator privileges

 ### Debug Mode